 - 70 mile cycle

 The training has been incredibly hard in the heat.
-We love hot weather but trying to convince yourself to spend 8 hours on a bike at 30°c hasn’t been easy.
-None the less we’re getting through it and at the time of writing this article we have 8 more weeks to get us in fighting shape.
+Hot weather is great but trying to convince yourself to spend 8 hours on a bike at 30°c hasn’t been easy.
+None-the-less we’re getting through it and at the time of writing this article we have 8 more weeks to get us in fighting shape.
 All of our training is being logged on our Go Fund Me page and we’re also releasing weekly training vlogs.

 Our fundraising campaign

 As mentioned earlier this challenge is being done to raise money for an incredible charity.
 So far we have received a really humbling amount of love and support from friends, family, new friends and people from the other side of the world.
-When we’re trying to motivate ourselves to get out of bed on a blistering day and go and do some hill sprints, it’s your support which is making it a whole lot easier.
+Motivating ourselves to get out of bed on a blistering day and go and do some hill sprints is not easy – your support is making it a whole lot easier and knowing that all of the money raised will help protect the world we live in.

 Please help support our cause by taking a look at our Go Fund Me page (click here or the link below), sharing it, telling your friends about it and, hopefully, making a donation.
-100% of the money you donate goes straight to Friends of the Earth and if you appreciate travelling or the outdoors as much as we do then you’ll know it’s for a truly deserving cause.
+100% of the money you donate goes straight to Friends of the Earth and if you appreciate travelling, the outdoors, clean air to breath or fresh water to drink as much as we do then you’ll know it’s for a truly deserving cause!